TMakerTool/TMakerTool.github.io/README.md

 # TMakerTool.github.io
 A Weapon Tool For Terraria.

-Requires TModLoader
+Requires: TModLoader, a base mod, a png file called "sword.png"